Platforms are not optional

 A product without a platform is a dead end.
 A platform without a product is a science project.

 You need both.
-A little of each.
+A little of both.
 The first product pays the freight to establish the platform’s contours.
 The second product goes faster because it reuses the first.
 Leverage compounds.

 Bezos figured this out early